15 Best Places to Live in Nevada

 Minden

 Minden is what is known as an unincorporated town, meaning it is not governed by a local municipal corporation.
-With 3,100 people calling the town home, there is nothing unincorporated about the community here.
+With over three thousand residents calling the town home, there is nothing unincorporated about the community here.

 Only a 30-minute drive from Lake Tahoe, opportunities to get active and outdoors are in no short supply from a base in Minden.
 Just an hour from Reno too, creating endless options for those willing to commute to work or want to be close to the city lights.